syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ## Content dividers

 Supports content dividers similar to Visual Studio code editor, that clearly distinguish content sections with line dividers, to improve code readability.
-Content Dividers can be enabled or disabled using `ShowContentDividers` property of EditControl.
+Content Dividers can be enabled or disabled using `ShowContentDividers` property in EditControl.
 Its default value is `true`.

 ![](Text-Visualization_images/Text-Visualization_img11.png)